-The Federal Reserve Board adopted a rule that will officially set the Secured Overnight Financing Rate (SOFR) as the fallback benchmark rate in financial contracts that reference the expiring London Interbank Offered Rate (LIBOR).
+The Federal Reserve Board adopted a rule that will officially set the Secured Overnight Financing Rate (SOFR) as the benchmark rate in financial contracts that reference the expiring London Interbank Offered Rate (LIBOR).

 The Fed’s rule, adopted Friday, will take effect 30 days after publication in the Federal Register.
 It will apply to affected financial contracts after June 30, 2023, when U.S. dollar LIBOR panels end.